Ministerial inquiry into New Zealand's seafood workforce

 SEAFOOD WORKFORCE INQUIRY TIMELINE

-- 31 August: An interim inquiry report will be presented to the minister signalling the probable direction of the inquiry and next steps.
+- 31 August: An interim inquiry report was presented to the minister signalling the probable direction of the inquiry and next steps.

 - 29 October: The inquiry will present its final report to the minister.